●

 voltmeter to the AC range, not DC.
 The power adaptors are very

 reliable and seldom go bad.
 DC output adaptors will not work!
-Use only

-empty CD cartridge into the
+to using headphones, you can load an empty CD cartridge into the

-Music Center.
+Model 20.
 You will here the CD mechanism try to load each of the 6 slots

 then stop.